yoavchoen/Symbol-Level-Online-Training/README.md

 - v_fViterbi_file - Viterbi algorithm implementation with SOVA.

 - graph_data_loader_and_plot - Load the results data from the '.pickle' files and display them.

+A code example for evaluating symbol-level online channel tracking for ViterbiNet can be found in the script Test_ChannelTrack_ViterbiNet.py.